Using Single Sign-On

 All created applications have single sign-on capabilities by default, because their User Provider module is set to the User.
 However, if you are using a different User Provider:

-- Identify the User Provider module which provides the end-users and sessions to other modules and open the module in the development environment.
+Identify the User Provider module which provides the end-users and sessions to other modules and open the module in Service Studio.
 Set the module property

 Is User Providerto